 Cause of a sternal fracture

 A sternal fracture usually occurs following a traumatic, direct blow to the chest from an object or person.
 This most commonly occurs due to a motor vehicle accident whereby the moving chest strikes the steering wheel or seat belt.
-Occasionally it may occur due to a collision with another player during contact sports, such as football or rugby, or, from an impact from a ball in sports such as hockey or cricket.
+Sternal fractures also commonly occur due to cardiothoracic surgical procedures.
+Occasionally they may occur due to a traumatic forward bending (flexion) force to the upper back (often associated with a motor vehicle accident in the absence of a direct impact to the sternum) or due to a collision with another player during contact sports, such as football or rugby, or, from an impact from a ball in sports such as hockey or cricket.

 Signs and symptoms of a sternal fracture